sangeetpannu123/R6DB-Discord-Bot/README.md

 discord | 98d7gf89df7g89gfg79fdgfd987fdg7 | [Discord Explained](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)

 - Have fun building!

+# Features
+- [X] Get Ranked Information
+- [X] Get Casual Information
+- [X] Write Documentation
+- [X] Get Help Information
+  - [X] Show possible functions
+  - [X] Get Invite Link
+  - [X] Get Support Link
+  - [X] Get Contribute Link
+  - [ ] Submit bugs/feedback
+  - [ ] Get number of active "guilds"
+- [X] Get Operator Information
+- [ ] Get General player statistics
+- [ ] Get a summary of the most used statistics
+- [ ] Get a graph of the players MMR flow
+  - [ ] Option for X number of matches
+  - [ ] Option for X number of days
+  - [ ] Make the graph animated instead of static.
+- [ ] Option to compare players
+- [ ] Option to fill in a player or match ESL link & get full stats on all involved players.
+- [ ] Be able to "register" to get information about yourself faster
+- [ ] Be able to create a "guild" leaderboard for registered people in the "guild"

 # Contribute
 Other ways to contribute than developing would be by giving feedback, tracking bugs or supporting me financially!